visit-dav/visit/src/doc/cli_manual/functions.rst

 host : STARTING_VALUE
-    The optional host argument determines the host on which the metadataserver is to be launched.
+    The optional host argument determines the host on which the metadata server is to be launched.
 If this argument is not provided, "localhost" is assumed.

 args : tuple
     A tuple of strings containing command line flags for the metadata server.